 Although there is no ASMS uniform, dress must always be neat and appropriate and must not be offensive to others.
 Guidelines have been agreed through consultation with students.
 Students will be issued with a photo ID card which they will be expected to have with them at all times.

-Students have access to the cafeteria (the Decaf) on the adjacent Sturt Campus of the Flinders University and the ASMS has kitchen facilities (microwave, fridge, hot water and sink) for student use in the student café area.
+Students have access to the cafeteria (The Pantry) on the adjacent Sturt Campus of the Flinders University and the ASMS has kitchen facilities (microwave, fridge, hot water and sink) for student use in the student café area.